 What happens after a nomination

 The Honours Committee will review your nomination.
-You’ll get an acknowledgment - but you may not hear anything else for 12 to 18 months.
+You’ll get an acknowledgement - but you may not hear anything else for 12 to 18 months.
 All nominees will be checked by various government departments to make sure they’re suitable for receiving an honour.
 This may include checks by HM Revenue and Customs.

 Please note: An award is not guaranteed, you should not tell the person that you’ve nominated them for an honour in case they’re not awarded it.